acidanthera/MacKernelSDK/README.md

 MacKernelSDK
 ============

 This project lets your kernel extensions (kexts) target a broad range of XNU kernels when using the latest Xcode version right from the interface.
-In addition it also includes several headers only available in other projects or older Xcode releases.
+In addition, it also includes several headers only available in other projects or older Xcode releases.

 ## Quick start